ramapriyan912001/tp/docs/team/chrus-chong.md

     * Justification: This feature is crucial as the user should be able to create groups to record travel expenses.
     * Contribution: Built the entire framework for this feature.

-* **New Feature**: Constructed the `groupeditname` feature for AWE.
-    * What it does: Allows user to change the group name of an existing group with the command line interface.
-    * Justification: This feature is important as the user should be able to change a travel group's name.
-      The prevents the need for deleting a re-creating a group to change group name.
-    * Contribution: Built the entire framework for this feature.

 * **New Feature**: Constructed the `groupeditname`, `groupaddcontact`, `groupremovecontact`, `groupaddtag` and `groupremovetag`features for AWE.
     * What it does: Allows user to modify existing group attributes with the command line interface.